Top 10 Investments with 10% Returns

 - Tax advantages

-With real estate crowdfunding platforms, however, you can start investing in real estate with as little as $100.
-These platforms pool together capital from investors, then source, analyze, purchase, maintain, and manage investment properties.
+However, with real estate crowdfunding platforms, you can start investing in real estate with as little as $100.
+These platforms pool together capital from many investors, then source, analyze, purchase, rent, and manage investment properties.

 The minimum investment on Arrived is $100 and $10,000 on Yieldstreet.

-Why I'd choose it: Real estate has a proven track record of creating wealth while providing consistent income, has been an excellent inflation hedge, and is a good way to diversify outside of public markets.
+Why I'd choose it: Real estate has a proven track record of creating wealth while providing consistent income.
+It's also more stable than the stock market, making it a good asset for diversifying a portfolio.

 4. Fine art